🛠 Boot Fix

 Reset or Reinstall Windows

-If nothing works, reinstalling Windows may be required.
+If the system is severely damaged, reinstalling Windows may be required.

 Check Hardware Components